 - Cook couscous: Add the couscous to the boiling water, cover, reduce the heat to simmer, and cook until al-dente.
 Transfer cooked couscous to a colander and rinse it with cold water.
 Add the asparagus to the colander so both can drain.

-- Finish the dish: Transfer the drained couscous and asparagus to a large bowl and add the pesto.
+- Finish the dish: Transfer the drained couscous and asparagus to a large bowl and add the pesto sauce.
 Toss well to combine.
 Add in the remaining vegetables, almonds, and mozzarella.
 Toss everything again.

 - Serve vegetable couscous salad and chow it down!